 One of the biggest mistakes rookie developers (and unfortunately even some seasoned developers) make is copying the code from one method and pasting it into another.
 Why is this a problem?
 One of your goals as a developer is to avoid creating duplicate code.
 Why?
 If you ever have to make a change to the code (and eventually you will) it means there is more than one place where you have to make the change.

 - Add a new, empty isReadyToShare method as shown in Figure 14 directly below the textViewDidChange: method.
-When we finish adding the code, this method will return YES if the Share button should be enabled, and NO if it should not;
+Ignore the red error icon in the gutter to the left of the code.
+You are getting this error because the -> Bool in the method declaration specifies that this method should return a Boolean value.
+Since it isn't yet, you'll see the compiler error.
+When we finish adding the code, this method will return true if the Share button should be enabled, and false if it should not.

 |Figure 14 - Add the new isReadyToShare method.|

 - Now, instead of doing a copy and paste, we are going to cut and paste the code from the textViewDidChange: method into the new isReadyToShare method.
 To do this, select all of the code in the textViewDidChange: method as shown in Figure 15 by clicking and dragging from the first line of code to the last line of code in the method.

 |Figure 15 - Select all code in the appNameChanged: method.|

 - Next, type Command+X to cut the code from this method.